-First, it is currently an open question to what extent specific body attributes, like identity or emotional expression, influence the activity and selectivity of body areas in ventrotemporal cortex, EBA and the more anterior FBA (de Gelder and Poyo Solanas 2020; Peelen and Downing 2017; Ross and Atkinson 2020).
+cific body attributes, like identity or emotional expression, influence the activity and selectivity of body areas in ventrotemporal cortex, extrastriate body area (EBA) and the more anterior fusiform body area (FBA) (Ross and Flack 2020; de Gelder and Poyo Solanas 2021; Peelen and Downing 2017).
 Studies of body expression perception have systematically reported an impact of emotional expression on activity in EBA and FBA (Peelen and Downing 2007; Pichon, de Gelder, and Grezes 2009, 2012; Hadjikhani and de Gelder 2003).
 Different from EBA, FBA has been suggested to have a bigger involvement in identity and emotion processing through its connections to other areas, like the amygdalae (Orgs et al. 2015).
 EBA and FBA may also have different roles for different emotions.
 For example, Peelen and colleagues found that fear significantly modulated EBA but not FBA while no difference was found in activity patterns for other expressions (Peelen et al. 2007).
-Such emotion specific differences have been related to differences in attention, arousal etc. For example, it has been shown that the strength of emotion modulation in FBA is related, on a voxel-by-voxel basis, to the degree of body selectivity and is positively correlated with amygdala activation (Peelen et al. 2007).
-Most interestingly, the fact that EBA seems more sensitive to fearful body expressions than FBA makes more sense from a survival point of view, since EBA has been suggested to be the interface between perceptual and motor processes (Orgs et al. 2015).
-Second, it is poorly understood whether expression sensitivity of the body areas itself varies with the task, ie. whether the specific task changes how a body area represents the emotion of the body stimulus.
+Such emotion specific differences have been linked to differences in attention, arousal etc. For example, it has been shown that the strength of emotion modulation in FBA is related, on a voxel-by-voxel basis, to the degree of body selectivity and is positively correlated with amygdala activation (Peelen et al. 2007).
+Most interestingly, the fact that EBA seems more sensitive to fearful body expressions than FBA makes more sense from a biological survival point of view defining emotions as action plans (Frijda 1986) and EBA has been suggested to be the interface between perceptual and motor processes (Orgs et al. 2015).

+Second, it is still poorly understood whether expression sensitivity of the body areas itself varies with the task, ie. whether the specific task changes how a body area represents the emotion of the body stimulus.
 It has been argued that the task impacts processing in prefrontal and parietal areas but not necessarily in ventral temporal category selective areas (Bugatus, Weiner, and Grill-Spector 2017; Tsotsos 2011; Bracci, Daniels, and Op de Beeck 2017; Xu and Vaziri-Pashkam 2019).
 More specifically, the task may require explicit recognition of a body attribute like the emotional expressions as opposed to incidental or implicit perception where no recognition of the expression is asked for.
-A classic example of implicit processing task is a gender recognition used for measuring implicit processing of facial expressions (e.g. (Vuilleumier et al. 2005) or a color monitoring task used or implicit perception of body expressions (Pichon, de Gelder, and Grezes 2012).
+A classic example of implicit processing task is a gender recognition task used for measuring implicit processing of facial expressions (Vuilleumier et al. 2005) or a color monitoring task used for implicit perception of body expressions (Pichon, de Gelder, and Grezes 2012).
 For instance, we observed increased activity in FBA and EBA when participants performed an emotion versus a color-naming tasks with whole body videos (Pichon, de Gelder, and Grezes 2012; Sinke et al. 2012).
-Implicit processing is also related to exogenous attention or stimulus driven attention, a well know source of representational dynamics (Carretie 2014).
-Affective stimulus attributes modulates the role of attention as shown for example with findings that bodies with fear expressions have different effects on saccades than neutral bodies (Bannerman et al. 2009) and in hemispatial neglect patients, contralesional presentation of fear body expressions reduces neglect (Tamietto et al. 2015).
+Implicit processing is also related to exogenous attention or stimulus driven attention, a well known source of representational dynamics (Carretie 2014).
+Affective stimulus attributes modulate the role of attention as shown for example with findings that bodies with fear expressions have different effects on saccades than neutral bodies (Bannerman et al. 2009) and that in hemispatial neglect patients, contralesional presentation of fear body expressions reduces neglect (Tamietto et al. 2015).
 In an effort to disentangle the effects of attention and task, (Bugatus, Weiner, and Grill-Spector 2017) showed that attention has an influence on category representation in high level visual cortex and in prefrontal cortex, while task did influence activity in prefrontal cortex but not in high level visual cortex.
-As concerns stimulus awareness, activity in ventral body category representation areas is significantly reduced for unaware stimuli but stays the same in dorsal action representation areas (Zhan, Goebel, and de Gelder 2018).
+As concerns stimulus awareness, activity in ventral body category representation areas is significantly reduced for unaware stimuli but remains the same in dorsal action representation areas (Zhan, Goebel, and de Gelder 2018).